Staphylococcus aureus: Antibiotic resistance

 Vancomycin-resistant S. aureus (VRSA) is a strain of S. aureus that has become resistant to the glycopeptides.
 The first case of vancomycin-intermediate S. aureus (VISA) was reported in Japan in 1996; but the first case of S. aureus truly resistant to glycopeptide antibiotics was only reported in 2002.
 Three cases of VRSA infection had been reported in the United States as of 2005.
 At least in part the antimicrobial resistance in S. aureus can be explained by its ability to adapt.
-Multiple two component signal transduction pathways helps S. aureus to express genes that are required to survive under antimicrobial stress.
+Multiple two-component signal transduction pathways help S. aureus express genes required to survive under antimicrobial stress.

 Efflux pumps

-Among the various mechanisms that MRSA acquires to elude antibiotic resistance (e.g., drug inactivation, target alteration, reduction of permeability) there is also the overexpression of efflux pumps.
+Among the various mechanisms that MRSA acquires to elude antibiotic resistance (e.g., drug inactivation, target alteration, reduction of permeability), there is also the overexpression of efflux pumps.
 Efflux pumps are membrane-integrated proteins that are physiologically needed in the cell for the exportation of xenobiotic compounds.
 They are divided into six families, each of which has a different structure, function, and transport of energy.
-The main efflux pumps of S. aureus are the MFS (Major Facilitator Superfamily) which includes the MdeA pump as well as the NorA pump and the MATE (Multidrug and Toxin Extrusion) to which it belongs the MepA pump.
+The main efflux pumps of S. aureus are the MFS (Major Facilitator Superfamily), which includes the MdeA pump as well as the NorA pump and the MATE (Multidrug and Toxin Extrusion), to which it belongs the MepA pump.
 For transport, these families use an electrochemical potential and an ion concentration gradient, while the ATP-binding cassette (ABC) family acquires its energy from the hydrolysis of ATP.

-These pumps are overexpressed by MDR S. aureus (Multidrug resistant S. aureus) and the result is an excessive expulsion of the antibiotic outside the cell, which makes its action ineffective.
+These pumps are overexpressed by MDR S. aureus (Multidrug resistant S. aureus), and the result is an excessive expulsion of the antibiotic outside the cell, which makes its action ineffective.
 Efflux pumps also contribute significantly to the development of impenetrable biofilms.

 By directly modulating efflux pumps' activity or decreasing their expression, it may be possible to modify the resistant phenotype and restore the effectiveness of existing antibiotics.

 Carriage

 About 33% of the U.S. population are carriers of S. aureus and about 2% carry MRSA.
-Even healthcare providers can be MRSA colonizers.
+Healthcare providers can also be colonized by MRSA.

 The carriage of S. aureus is an important source of hospital-acquired infection (also called nosocomial) and community-acquired MRSA.
 Although S. aureus can be present on the skin of the host, a large proportion of its carriage is through the anterior nares of the nasal passages and can further be present in the ears.
 The ability of the nasal passages to harbour S. aureus results from a combination of a weakened or defective host immunity and the bacterium's ability to evade host innate immunity.
 Nasal carriage is also implicated in the occurrence of staph infections.